Suhayb-A/ML-ExploroVis/README.md

 **Note:** *Colors are assigned using the 'g' column. 'g' values should be positive integers, **'g' values of '-1's are uncolored.***

+## Help Panel

+The help panel presents the contents of the markdown files located at the following directories:

+* Data Set: `python/data/{Selected Data Set File Name}.md`
+* Method: `python/methods/{selected_method_category_id}/{selected_method_id}.md`

+When markdown files are not available for the selected data set or method the default markdown files will be used.

+* `python/data/default.md`
+* `python/methods/default.md`

 ## Run

 1. Install [Node.js](https://nodejs.org/en/).